Justin Ingram (soccer): Professional

 On January 11, 2022, Ingram was selected 48th overall in the 2022 MLS SuperDraft by Inter Miami.
 However, he was not signed by the club.
 On February 15, 2022, it was announced that Ingram had joined USL Championship club Indy Eleven.
 He made his professional debut on March 12, 2022, starting against Loudoun United.
 He was released by Indy Eleven on November 30, 2022, following the conclusion of the 2022 season.

 Ingram was announced as a new signing for USL Championship side Las Vegas Lights on January 25, 2023.

+On April 11, 2025, Ingram signed a short-term deal with USL Championship side Hartford Athletic.